October 18, 2020

 To be handed over to the judge or the court means to be betrayed.
 It means to be abandoned.
 In Matthew 5 we see an instance of being betrayed by an adversary or an enemy.
 Jesus seems to say that can be expected so be prepared to settle with them to avoid this outcome.

 It’s when betrayal comes at the hand of a friend that it is so painful.
 Betrayal is the ultimate breach of relationship and the most devastating failure of love.
-While the betrayer may be forgiven, they never get over it.
-If you’ve ever betrayed someone you know what I mean.
+While the betrayer may be forgiven, they may never get over it.
+If you’ve ever betrayed someone, you know what I mean.
 While the victim of betrayal may get over it, the pain never goes away.
-If you’ve suffered betrayal you know what I’m talking about.
+If you’ve suffered betrayal, you know of what I mean.

 While Jesus holds endless grace for both the betrayer and the betrayed, the consequences of betrayal never end.

-- Have you ever betrayed another person?
-(We aren’t talking about garden variety disloyalty here)
+1. Have you ever betrayed another person?
+(We aren’t talking about garden-variety disloyalty here.)